Francisco Besosa

-Francisco Augusto Besosa (born October 26, 1949) is a Senior United States district judge of the United States District Court for the District of Puerto Rico.
+Francisco Augusto Besosa (born October 26, 1949) is a senior United States district judge of the United States District Court for the District of Puerto Rico.

 Early life and education

-Besosa was born on October 26, 1949 in San Juan, Puerto Rico, the oldest son of Frank A. Besosa and Augusta V. (Tuty) Stubbe.
+Besosa was born on October 26, 1949, in San Juan, Puerto Rico, the oldest son of Frank A. Besosa and Augusta V. (Tuty) Stubbe.
 He attended primary schools in San Juan, and graduated in 1967 from the Taft School in Watertown, Connecticut.
 He then attended Brown University in Providence, Rhode Island, receiving an Artium Baccalaureus degree with a concentration in History in 1971.

-After college, because he had a very low draft number (7), he enlisted in the United States Army under the college option program to attend Officer Candidate School.
+After college, because he had a very low draft number (7), he enlisted in the United States Army under the college option program to attend the United States Army Officer Candidate School.
 In April, 1972, he graduated from the 23-week course of the United States Army Infantry Officer Candidate School in Fort Benning, Georgia, and was commissioned a Second Lieutenant in the Military Intelligence Branch.
 After completing the Counterintelligence Officer and Personnel Security Adjudications courses at the United States Army Intelligence Center and School in Fort Huachuca, Arizona, he was posted to Detachment R, 500th Military Intelligence Group in Okinawa, Japan, where he served as Deputy Chief of the detachment's counterintelligence field office until 1974.
 Besosa was then reassigned as the Assistant S-2 (Intelligence and Security Officer) of the 313th Military Intelligence Battalion in Fort Bragg, North Carolina.
 When the 504th Military Intelligence Group was activated in Hunter Army Airfield in Savannah, Georgia, Besosa was assigned as the Group's S-2, with the additional duty of the Group's Race Relations/Equal Opportunity Officer.
 In 1976, he was honorably discharged as a Captain, and was awarded the Meritorious Service Medal.
 In March, 2007, Besosa was elected to the Infantry Officer Candidate School Hall of Fame.
 Once discharged from the Army, Besosa attended Georgetown University Law Center, receiving his Juris Doctor in 1979.